Updated: July 2023

 Girls are often tricked too.
 Some traffickers lure girls to them by pretending to fall in love with them on social media and convincing them to leave their home country.

-Taking advantage of a vulnerable girl is a profitable business model for the traffickers.
+Taking advantage of a vulnerable girl is a profitable business model for traffickers.
 They see it as an easy way to make a dollar in one of the most lucrative illegal trades in the world.

-As a client, you will pick a girl and location, and the pimp will send them to you.”
+“As a client, you will pick a girl and location, and the pimp will send them to you,” Joel said.

 Most traffickers are also not flying, boating or driving their victims long distances to sell them in one of these locations.
 Instead, most victims stay in or near their home country.

-Considering this culture, child sex victims can be too afraid to return home because they could cast shame upon their family or community, occasionally facing harsh consequences.
+Considering this culture, child sex trafficking victims can be too afraid to return home because they could cast shame upon their family or community, occasionally facing harsh consequences.

-Some girls have ‘sales targets’ where they must sleep with a certain number of men each month, or their pimp will beat them or deduct money from their wages.
+Some girls have “sales targets” where they must sleep with a certain number of men each month, or their pimp will beat them or deduct money from their wages.

-“When he goes to the toilet, you’ll just see her whole demeanor change … then he will come back and she will, at the flick of a switch, turn it all back on.”
+“They have to get into role playing of making these men want to have sex with them,” Joel said.
+“When he goes to the toilet, you’ll just see her whole demeanor change … then he will come back, and she will, at the flick of a switch, turn it all back on.”